 As well as being a comforting dessert, semolina makes a delicious, nourishing breakfast when served with fruit.

-My Nan used to make semolina all the time for the grandkids – it’s a bit of a retro dish, you don’t see it around much anymore, but it’s a great one to have as an alternative to porridge for breakfast or for a quick, healthy dessert.
+My Nan used to make this all the time for the grandkids.
+It’s a bit of a retro dish, you don’t see it around much anymore.
+It’s a great one to have as an alternative to porridge for breakfast or for a quick, healthy dessert.
 Semolina can be found in the baking or dessert section of supermarkets.

 - fine semolina 6 tablespoons